I am (almost) always looking for great people to join the lab. Here are some of the current open positions

 There are multiple projects available in the lab related to the discovery of molecular and physiological mechanisms of drought response in controlled and field conditions and related to high temperature stress response and the circadian clock.
 There are also several large data sets that we have recently generated which are available for immediate analysis.

 I am looking for students and postdocs who are eager to work across disciplines (molecular stress physiology, evolutionary and computational biology) and who are interested in the fundamental biology of gene regulation and in applying discovery to application to agriculture and forestry.
 I am seeking students who are eager to work in productive and respectful environment, and who look forward to actively participating in lab life (journal clubs, mentoring, troubleshooting, fun, etc.).

 I am a co-principal investigator on the Genome Editing for Food Security and Environmental Sustainability NSERC CREATE grant (gefses.com) and all lab members would be eligible to participate in this program.

-To apply, please email me (firstname.lastname@example.org) a CV, cover letter, and contact info for two references.
+To apply, please email me (email@example.com) a CV, unofficial transcripts, cover letter, and contact info for two references.
 Applications will be read until the positions are filled.
 In your cover letter please include a statement that describes your interests in our lab and research project, as well as your general career goals.
-I am accepting students for January, May, and September 2020.
+I am accepting students for September 2023, January, May, and September 2024.

 About Winnipeg.
 It is really great! https://www.tourismwinnipeg.com/